csc-training/node-level-optimization/exercise-instructions.md

 General instructions on using Mahti and Puhti can be found in [CSC user documentation](https://docs.csc.fi/computing/overview/).

-CSC's Mahti and Puhti supercomputers can be accessed via ssh using the provided username (`trainingxxx`) and password:
+CSC's Mahti and Puhti supercomputers can be accessed via ssh using your CSC username and password:
 ```
-ssh -Y training000@puhti.csc.fi
+ssh -Y yourcscusername@puhti.csc.fi
 ```
 or
 ```
-ssh -Y training000@mahti.csc.fi
+ssh -Y yourcscusername@mahti.csc.fi
 ```

 For editing program source files you can use e.g. *nano* editor :